SSCHLUN/sam-sec-vault/README.md

-# Sam's Secutiy Vault
+# Sam's Security Vault
 CLI credential manager with AES-256 Encryptio

 # Overview
-A Python-based CLI tool for DevSecOps enthusiasts to securely manage password, API keys, and tokens with a high level enccryption
+A Python-based CLI tool for DevSecOps enthusiasts to securely manage password, API keys, and tokens with a high level encryption

 # Key Features